devoworm/Digital-Bacillaria/Behaviors/Open Papers/Bacillaria-Psychophysics.md

 </p>

 ### Psychophysical behaviors produced by a non-neuronal system

+There are a number of psychophysical phenomenon that are demonstrated by _Bacillaria_, and perhaps even Diatoms more generally:

+* flow detection.

+* resonance detection.

+* phototaxis thresholding.

 ### References:
 [1] Baluska, F. and Levin, M. (2016).
 On Having No Head: Cognition throughout Biological Systems.  _Frontiers in Psychology_, doi:10.3389/fpsyg.2016.00902.